arashkaffamanesh/practical-kubernetes-problems/README.md

 ### Kubernetes Secrets are not secret

 Secrets are resources containing keys with base64 encoded values.
+Secrets are not encrypted by default, they are only encoded and can get decoded easily by everyone who has access to a namespace or to the whole cluster.

-These values can be exposed to pods as environment variables or mounted as files.
+Secret values can be exposed to pods as environment variables or mounted as files.

 In order to create a secret from a text file, you can run the following, This creates a generic secret named secretname and automatically encodes the value as base64: